Matchings in the hypercube with specified edges: Introduction

 Given a matching $M \subseteq Q^n$ we say the \emph{profile} of $M$ is the vector $\bm{x}=(x_1,\ldots, x_n) \in \mathbb{N}^n$ such that $M$ contains $x_i$ edges whose endpoints differ in the $i$th coordinate, and we are interested in which tuples $\bm{x} \in \mathbb{N}^n$ are achievable as the profile of some matching.
 We call such tuples \emph{admissible}.
 In this case, the obvious necessary condition for a tuple to be the profile of a perfect matching is that each unit vector appears an even number of times as a matching edge, i.e., each $x_i$ is even, in which case we say that $\bm{x}$ is \emph{even}, and Conjecture \ref{c:BGS} would imply that this condition is also sufficient.
 The aim of this short note is to verify the conjecture in this case.
 Let us call a tuple $\bm{x} \in \mathbb{N}^n$ \emph{perfect} if $||\bm{x}||_1 := \sum_i x_i = 2^{n-1}$.

 \begin{theorem} Let $n \geq 2$.
 A perfect tuple $\bm{x} \in \mathbb{N}^n$ is admissible if and only if it is even. \end{theorem}

-After distributing an initial version of the manuscript it was bought to the author's attention, that Conjecture \ref{c:BGS} and related questions have also been considered independently in the context of \emph{set-sequential trees} where work of Golowich and Kim shows that Conjecture \ref{c:BGS} holds when there are at most $n$ distinct $\bm{d}_i$, and in the context of \emph{batch codes} in information theory, where Hollmann, Khathuria, Riet, and Skachek \cite{HKAES23} showed that Conjecture \ref{c:BGS} holds in the case where all the vectors $\bm{d_i}$ lie in some fixed hyperplane $H$, both of which imply Theorem \ref{t:perfect}.
-However, since we feel the reformulation in terms of matchings in $Q^n$ leads to interesting questions (see Section \ref{s:discussion}), and our proof is short and simple, we hope the work in the note may still be of interest.
+After distributing an initial version of the manuscript it was brought to the author's attention, that Conjecture \ref{c:BGS} and related questions have also been considered independently in other contexts.
+Firstly, in the setting of \emph{set-sequential trees} where work of Golowich and Kim \cite{GK20} shows that Conjecture \ref{c:BGS} holds when there are at most $n$ distinct $\bm{d}_i$, which implies Theorem \ref{t:perfect}.
+Similar questions have also been considered in the context of \emph{batch codes} in information theory, although a subtle difference here is that a solution to a request vector does not correspond to a matching in $Q^d$, but rather a subgraph in which every vertex \emph{except} the origin has degree at most one.
+In this setting, Wang, Kiah and Cassuto \cite{WKC15} and Wang, Kiah, Cassuto and Bruckner \cite{WKCB17} prove a statement analogous, but not equivalent, to Theorem \ref{t:perfect} using a very similar inductive argument.
+More recently Hollmann, Khathuria, Riet, and Skachek \cite{HKAES23} observed that an old theorem of Hall \cite{HJR52} can be used to prove that certain codes are batch codes, and in particular a straightforward adaptation of their methods shows that Conjecture \ref{c:BGS} holds in the case where all the vectors $\bm{d_i}$ lie outside of some fixed hyperplane $H$ (see \cite[Remark 5.4]{HKAES23}), which also implies Theorem \ref{t:perfect}.
+However, since we believe the reformulation in terms of matchings in $Q^n$ leads to interesting questions (see Section \ref{s:discussion}), and our proof is short and simple, we hope the work in this note may still be of interest.

 The structure of the paper is as follows.
 In Section \ref{s:main} we prove Theorem \ref{t:perfect} and in Section \ref{s:discussion} we discuss some related questions.